winitzki/scall/tutorial/programming_dhall.md

     in freeFMT.eval u pTu freeU
 ```

-The monad property of `FreeFM` is mainly helpful for formulating the laws of an $FM$-typeclass in the language of category theory.
+The monad property of `FreeFM` is mainly helpful for formulating the laws of an FM-typeclass in the language of category theory.
 In that language, the typeclass evidence (a value of type `P t → t`) corresponds to `t` being a functor algebra of the functor $P$.
 The typeclass laws  turn out to be equivalent to `t` being a monad algebra of the monad `FreeFM`.

-To summarize, an $FM$-typeclass with laws is described as a set of all $F$-functor algebras that are at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
+To summarize, an FM-typeclass with laws is described as a set of all $F$-functor algebras that are at the same time $M$-monad algebras, with suitable choices of a functor $F$ and a monad $M$.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".

-Instead of the name "$FM$-typeclasses" one could use a longer name, such as "functor-monad-algebraic typeclasses", to express more concretely the required categorical properties.
+Instead of the name "FM-typeclasses" one could use a longer name, such as "functor-monad-algebraic typeclasses", to express more concretely the required categorical properties.
 This book focuses on code rather than on proofs of laws or the description of typeclasses via category theory.
-We will be using the shorter name "$FM$-typeclasses".
+We will be using the shorter name "FM-typeclasses".

-It is _not_ known how to construct a free $FM$-typeclass in general for an arbitrary structure functor and arbitrary required typeclass laws.
+It is _not_ known how to construct a free FM-typeclass in general for an arbitrary structure functor and arbitrary required typeclass laws.
 In the following subsections, we will write down the definitions of some free typeclasses that have been discovered.

-When an $FM$-typeclass has no laws, the free $FM$-typeclass constructor _can_ be formulated in general for an arbitrary structure functor $P$.
+When an FM-typeclass has no laws, the free FM-typeclass constructor _can_ be formulated in general for an arbitrary structure functor $P$.
 It   turns out to be just the free monad on $P$.
-This $FM$-typeclass instance corresponds to a data structure that stores unevaluated expression trees with operations of the typeclass.
+This FM-typeclass instance corresponds to a data structure that stores unevaluated expression trees with operations of the typeclass.
 Unevaluated expression trees have the right shape for all the typeclass operations but do not satisfy any  extra laws.

-Here is an implementation of `FreeFMTypeclass` via `FreeMonad` that works for an arbitrary $FM$-typeclass _without_ laws:
+Here is an implementation of `FreeFMTypeclass` via `FreeMonad` that works for an arbitrary FM-typeclass _without_ laws:

 ```dhall
 -- FreeMonad P is a free P-typeclass instance without laws.